Madugundu's received a BA from Andhra University Vishakapatnam. They worked as a manager of a private company called Kurnool, AP for years.

 The Post-Gupta Period

 King Harshvardhana (606 – 647 AD)

 As we know, the Gupta inscriptions and coins give us a lot of information about the Gupta Period.
 Similarly, we can find out about some rulers from their biographies.
-Harshavardhana, who rules around 1,400 years, is one such ruler.
+Harshavardhana, who ruled for around 1,400 years, is one such ruler.

 We can know more about Harshavaradhana from two literary works.
-The first being his biography Harshacharita, written by his court poet Banabhatta.
+The first is his biography Harshacharita, written by his court poet Banabhatta.
 Written in Sanskrit, this book tells us about the genealogy of King Harsha and ends with his becoming a king.
 The Harshacharita is the first historical biography in Sanskrit.

-The other is the account of Xuan Zang, a Chinese pilgrim who visited India during Harsha’s region.
+The other is the account of Xuan Zang, a Chinese pilgrim who visited India in Harsha’s region.
 He spent eight years at Harsha’s court.
 He also left a detailed account of whatever he saw.
 In addition to these sources, coins and inscriptions of this time tell us about Harsha and his region.

 Harsha ascended the throne at the age of 16. the capital of his empire was Kanauj.
-During his rule, Harsha established a strong empire, which extended from Punjab, Kashmir and Nepal in the north to the Narmada river in the south.
+During his rule, Harsha established a strong empire, which extended from Punjab, Kashmir, and Nepal in the north to the Narmada river in the south.
 He tried to cross the Narmada river to march into Deccan and attack the kingdom of the Chalukya king, Pulakeshin II.
 However, Harsha was defeated during this attempt.

-Harsha conquered many territories, but did not annex all.
+Harsha conquered many territories but did not annex all.
 Most of these rulers accepted the superiority of Hrasha and offered him tribute.

 Harsha was a tolerant king.
-He was a worshiper of Lord Shiva, but later became a Buddhist.
+He was a worshiper of Lord Shiva but later became a Buddhist.
 He was also a patron of the arts and learning.